 Students reverse engineer a video game and research what it takes to create a video game.

 Students review the importance and need for coordinates in the context of a video game and brainstorm a game of their own.

 Students learn to model arithmetic expressions with a visual tool for Order of Operations, known as "Circles of Evaluation".

 - Simple Data Types

-Students begin to program in Pyret, learning about basic data types, and operations on those data types.
+Students begin to program in Pyret, learning about basic data types, operations, and value definitions.